CodeByMonil/Lecture-Notes-Processor/README.md

 2. **Retriever Agent (KB)** – fetches relevant snippets from a pre-built **knowledge base** to improve accuracy (RAG).
 3. **Key Points Extractor Agent** – extracts a **hierarchical outline** (topics → sections → bullets) with optional timestamps, using structured JSON output.
 4. **Slide Generator Agent** – converts the outline into a polished **PowerPoint (`.pptx`)**.
+5. **Instructor Guide Agent** – generates a **lecture guideline PDF**, providing a structured delivery plan, engagement tips, and accessibility notes — especially helpful for **new lecturers** preparing their first sessions.

 ---